KhronosGroup/glTF/specification/README.md

 * *Complete 3D scene representation.* Exporting single objects from a modeling package is not sufficient for many applications.
 Often, authors want to load entire scenes, including nodes, transformations, transform hierarchy, meshes, materials, cameras, and animations into their applications. glTF strives to preserve all of this information for use in the downstream application.
 * *Extensibility.* While the initial base specification supports a rich feature set, there will be many opportunities for growth and improvement. glTF defines a mechanism that allows the addition of both general-purpose and vendor-specific extensions.

 The design of glTF takes a pragmatic approach.
-The format is meant to mirror the GL APIs as closely as possible, but if it did only that, there would be no cameras, animations and other features typically found in both modeling tools and runtime systems, and much semantic information would be lost in the translation.
+The format is meant to mirror the GL APIs as closely as possible, but if it did only that, there would be no cameras, animations, or other features typically found in both modeling tools and runtime systems, and much semantic information would be lost in the translation.
 By supporting these common constructs, glTF content can not only load and render, but it can be immediately usable in a wider range of applications and require less duplication of effort in the content pipeline.

-The following are intentionally **not** goals for the initial design of glTF:
+The following are outside the scopt of the initial design of glTF:

 * *glTF is not a streaming format.* The binary data in glTF is inherently streamable, and the buffer design allows for fetching data incrementally.
 But there are no other streaming constructs in the format, and no conformance requirements for an implementation to stream data versus downloading it in its entirety before rendering.
 * *glTF is not intended to be human-readable,* though by virtue of being represented in JSON, it is developer-friendly.